You can adjust the size and location of components, and manage front-to-back order of

 callback function.
 Code the callback function to manage the layout when the window

-function that you assign to the
+you assign to the

 SizeChangedFcn callback executes only under these circumstances: